lmiller1990/vue-testing-handbook/src/mocking-global-objects.md

 </script>
 ```

-The way `vue-i18n` works is you declare you translation in another file, then reference them with `$t`.
-For the purpose of this test it doesn't really matter, but for this component the translation file would be like this:
+The way `vue-i18n` works is you declare your translation in another file, then reference them with `$t`.
+For the purpose of this test it doesn't really matter what the translation file looks like, but for this component it could look like this:

 ```js
 export default {